Some things are best kept out of your neighbors’ view. What you wear, or don’t wear, during a late-night hot tub soak ranks pretty high on that list.

 Natural screening through plants and hedges creates privacy that improves over time as opposed to degradation.
 The challenge is that patience period between installation and maturity.

-Hedges for Hot Tub Privacy
+Evergreen Hedges for Hot Tub Privacy

 Arborvitae hedges, particularly the Emerald Green variety, grow about 12-15 inches annually under optimal conditions.
-Plant them at 3-4 feet tall, and you’re looking at 5-7 years before they reach adequate screening height of 8-10 feet.

-The sunlight requirement is non-negotiable.
-Arborvitae needs minimum six hours of direct sun daily.
+The non-negotiable requirement is sunlight.
+Arborvitae needs at least six hours of direct sun daily.
+Plant them in shade and they’ll grow sparse and leggy, which defeats the purpose entirely.

 Bamboo for Hot Tub Privacy